NCAR/GeoCAT/pages/contributing.md

     commands:
 >     $ conda create --name geocat
 >     $ conda activate geocat
->     $ conda install -c ncar -c conda-forge geocat-comp geocat-viz geocat-datafiles
+>     $ conda install -c conda-forge geocat-comp geocat-viz geocat-datafiles

 You should now have a Python environment that will work with GeoCAT.
 You should not need to reinstall Anaconda (or miniconda) again, but you may